What is Food Allergy?

 Illustration below from Bousquet et al. Nature Reviews Disease Primers, 2020

 Phase two occurs on subsequent exposure to this allergen.
-The allergen binds to the sensitised mast cells triggering degranulation of the mast cell releasing pre-stored and newly synthesised inflammatory mediators such as histamine, leukotrienes and prostaglandins.
+The allergen binds to the sensitised mast cells which triggers degranulation of the mast cell thereby releasing pre-stored and newly synthesised inflammatory mediators such as histamine, leukotrienes, prostaglandins and cytokines.
 These contribute to vascular permeability, eosinophil infiltration and increased mucus production.

 Pollen Food Allergy Syndrome (PFAS)

 PFAS is also known as Oral Allergy Syndrome and it is caused by cross reactivity of food proteins with pollens such as grass, birch and ragweed.
 The immune system of those affected misidentifies pollen with proteins of similar appearance found in certain foods and directs an immune response against them.
 The symptoms include itch, tingling and swelling along the inside of the mouth, lips, tongue and throat after ingestion of certain foods.
 The symptoms usually remain localised to the mouth and resolve quickly without treatment.
 In a small percentage of patients the symptoms may extend further than the mouth and this subset may be at risk of Anaphylaxis.

 Pollen Food Allergy Syndrome is most often seen in older children and adolescents who have been eating the same foods for years without any issues.
 Young children under the age of 3 are not affected as they are too young to have developed hay fever as yet.

 - Birch tree pollen allergy: curry spices, raw tomato, raw carrot, celery, apple, pear, plum, peach, kiwi, cherry, hazelnut or almond.